b00tc4mp/skylab-bootcamp-202001/staff/marc-salas/karmark/karmark-doc/README.md

 ![karmak](https://media.giphy.com/media/3ov9jWu7BuHufyLs7m/giphy.gif)

 Karmark is a programmable electric car.
-It is compounded by one wifi card and two servo motors.
+It is compounded by one wemos d1 mini and two servo motors.
 The finality of Karmark is create a toy for the kids and the possibility to make the first contact with the programation on a very simply way.

 # Functional Description